nfogh/qconn-extension/README.md

 # QNX QConn Extension README

-The QNX QConn extension connects to the qconn broker on a QNX system to provide various features in vs CODE
+Although QNX has released an official extension for vs code, that extension only supports QNX SDK 8.0.
+This leaves the ones unwilling or unable to upgrade with poor tools for interacting with a QNX target.

+This open-source extension gives you the bare minimum, such as a QNX shell, a QNX filesystem explorer and a QNX process list.

+For simplicity, this extension assumes you have just a single QNX target you work with.

 ## Features

 ### QNX process explorer
 ![Process explorer](resources/images/processexplorer.png)

 The process explorer lets you see the running processes on the target, and kill them if needed.

 The process explorer is available in the explorer view once the extension is loaded.

 ### QNX filesystem provider
 ![Filesystem provider](resources/images/filesystemprovider.png)

 You can connect to the QNX target file system by running the command "Connect to QNX filesystem".

 ### QNX terminal
 ![Process explorer](resources/images/terminal.png)